jimhigson/oboe.js/writing/main/6_Conclusion.md

 everything, even the basic built-in types, are mutable.
-Presenting a convenient API to application developers means passing eagerly evaluated parameters to application callbacks even when the parameters are of secondary importance and will be predominantly ignored.
-The the path and ancestor arrays are created for every matching node but I anticipate will be predominantly ignored.
+Presenting a convenient API to application developers means passing eagerly evaluated parameters to application callbacks even when the parameters are of secondary importance, such as the path and ancestor arrays that are created for every matching node, and will be predominantly ignored. will be predominantly ignored.
 Under a functional language these could be lazily evaluated without requiring any special effort by the application programmer.
 I think Javascript was a good choice of